stevenjj/openpose_ros/README.md

 # Similar packages
-Naturally, `openpose` is quite popular and similar packages for ros can be found on
+Naturally, `openpose` is quite popular and similar packages for ros can be found at

 https://github.com/tue-robotics/openpose_ros

 https://github.com/firephinx/openpose_ros